pftanavit/OTJ-SIT/Extras/ssh-secure-shell.md

 UDP or User Datagram Protocol is a lightweight, connectionless transport-layer protocol designed for speed and efficiency.
 It sends data packets (datagrams) directly to the destination without establishing a prior connection or verifying receipt.

-Commonly used for real-time services where speed matters more than occational lost packets such as, live streaming (YouTube, Twitch), online gaming, voice over IP (VoIP, Zoom, Skype, Discord), DNS.
+Commonly used for real-time services where speed matters more than occasional lost packets such as, live streaming (YouTube, Twitch), online gaming, voice over IP (VoIP, Zoom, Skype, Discord), DNS.

-- **Connectionless**: It sends data immedietely without a handshake, reducing latency.
+- **Connectionless**: It sends data immediately without a handshake, reducing latency.

 - **Best-Effort Delivery**: It does not guarantee packets will arrive, stay in order, or avoid duplication.